cybergis/cybergisx-cli/docs/index.md

 #### `-i/--install TEXT`

 Installs an available kernel (see `-a/--avail`).
-PATH is kernel to install.
+TEXT is kernel to install.

     cybergisx -i python3
     cybergisx --install python3